-Murray, Cardinals settle for 27-27 tie vs. Lions
+Murray, Cardinals rally late, settle for 27-27 tie vs. Lions

 UP NEXT

-Lions: plays its home opener against the Los Angeles Chargers, who also won in OT on Sunday.
+Lions: Plays its home opener next Sunday against the Los Angeles Chargers, who beat Indianapolis in overtime.

-Cardinals: goes on the road to face QB Lamar Jackson and the Baltimore Ravens, who looked very good in Week 1 in a lopsided win over Miami.
+Cardinals: Head east to face QB Lamar Jackson and the Baltimore Ravens, who looked very good in Week 1 in a lopsided win over Miami.